tweepy/tweepy/README.md

 Installation
 ------------
-The easiest way to install the latest version is by using pip/easy_install to pull it from PyPI:
+The easiest way to install the latest version is by using pip to pull it from PyPI:

     pip install tweepy